heptarch/heptarch.github.io/drafts/demon.md

  continues dreaming of rarebit and rum.

-In the tunnels beneath Euston Square, a small traversable wormhole has gulped up the resident machinist, and winked again out of existence.
+In the tunnels beneath Euston Square, a small traversable wormhole has gulped up the resident machinist, disgorged her at the Ashen House, and winked again out of existence.

 <p align="center">
   ⁂